 So it is pretty easy to dig in and get under the tubers.

-It is so important to be careful though when doing it so you don’t damage the tubers.
+I can’t stress enough how important it is to be careful when doing this so you don’t damage the tubers.

 These dahlia tubers came out nice and easy.